National Missing Children’s Day Awards

 Processing of the awards is as follows:

-- All nominations must be submitted by January 20, 2017.
-Late or incomplete applications will not be accepted.
+- All nominations must be submitted by January 18, 2017; late or incomplete applications will not be accepted.
 Confirmation of receipt will be sent by e-mail to nominator.

 - DOJ will identify a panel of peers to review the nominations.

-- The review panel will rank the nominees and provide their scores to DOJ/OJJDP for review.
+- This review panel will rank the nominees and provide their scores to DOJ for review.

 - DOJ reserves the right to not make an award for any reason.

-- Nominees are subject to formal background check and final approval by DOJ/OJJDP.
+- Award winners are subject to formal background check and final approval by DOJ.

-- Award winners will be notified by DOJ/OJJDP, and the names will be announced by DOJ/OJJDP in or around April 2017.
+- The award winners will be notified by DOJ, and the names will be announced by DOJ in April 2016.

-- DOJ/OJJDP will send a formal announcement of the winners to all persons who made a nomination.
-It will be the responsibility of the nominators to forward this information to their respective nominee.
+- DOJ will send a formal announcement of the winners to all persons who made a nomination.
+It is the responsibility of the nominators to forward this information to their respective nominee.

-- The awards will be presented in Washington, DC, at the National Missing Children’s Day Ceremony, which will be held on or around May 25, 2017.
+- The awards will be presented in Washington, DC, at the National Missing Children’s Day Ceremony, which will be held in May 2017.

-All questions regarding each award should be directed to the Fox Valley Technical College, at 888-347-5610 or firstname.lastname@example.org.
+All questions regarding each award should be directed to Jeff Gersh, Deputy Associate Administrator, Youth Development, Prevention, and Safety Division, at 202-514-5535 or [email protected].